Gigi Love – Partnered Associate

 Full album and single song downloads of Gigi’s music is available at Cafe’ Indie Air!

 Visit Official Site: Singer-songwriter Gigi Love is the National Park Service’s official “Trails and Rails Troubadour.”
-Throughout 2017, Love will perform songs from her new CD “National Parks Centennial Songs” for passengers traveling on Amtrak trains to visit the nation’s national treasures, and in many of the national parks and historic sites.
+Throughout 2017, Love will perform songs from her new CD “National Parks Centennial Songs” for passengers traveling on Amtrak trains while visiting the nation’s national treasures, national parks and historic sites.

 The Trails and Rails program is a partnership between Amtrak, the National Park Service, and Texas A&M University’s Department of Recreation, Parks and Tourism Sciences, founded in 2000 to educate travelers on the natural resources and heritage of a specific region while traveling by rail.
 This is the first time a musician has joined the crew of volunteers to help tell the national park story.